jashcity98/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Writes a script that prints a number with two decimal places, followed by a new line
+Creates a script that converts a number from base 10 to base 16